IRS Forms

 • Option A, file with the IRS, and furnish statements to holders by January 15.

-• Option B, post on a public website in a readily accessible location by the same deadline, keep it available for ten years, and that satisfies both IRS filing and furnishing.
+• Option B, post on the issuer's own primary public website (third-party hosting does not qualify) in a readily accessible location by the same deadline, keep it available for ten years, and that satisfies both IRS filing and furnishing.
 The posted form must be signed, an electronic signature is fine if the signatory is identified in the jurat.

 Choose Option A if you prefer traditional submission flows or your website operations are complex.
-Choose Option B if you want administrative efficiency and a single source of truth for brokers and investors, but make sure you can guarantee uninterrupted access for the full ten‑year period, including after a merger or domain change.
+Choose Option B if you want administrative efficiency and a single source of truth for brokers and investors, but make sure the posting lives on your own primary public website (not a third-party host or press-release wire) and you can guarantee uninterrupted access for the full ten‑year period, including after a merger or domain change.

 Real‑world posting examples help.
 Public companies and funds commonly maintain Form 8937 archives in Investor Relations or Tax Information sections, for example Rocket Companies and fund complexes like BNY Investments and BlackRock.
 These pages show dated entries with direct PDF downloads and persist year over year.